-Attorneys are typically paid on one of two ways: (1) by the hour at a set hourly rate and (2) on a contingency fee basis for a percentage of the recovery in a claim.
+Lawyers are typically paid in one of two ways: (1) by the hour at a set hourly rate and (2) on a contingency fee basis for a percentage of the recovery in a claim.

-Disability lawyers are paid according to the second method.
-Social Security disability attorneys do not charge fees at the beginning of the claim or require a retainer to work on an SSDI or SSI claim.
-Most disability attorneys will be paid a fee only if they win the case (this is the “contingency” that must occur.)
+Disability lawyers are paid according to the contingency fee method.
+Social Security disability lawyers do not charge fees at the beginning of the claim or require a retainer to work on an SSDI or SSI claim.
+They will be paid a fee only if they win the case (this is the “contingency” that must occur.)

 Contingency Fee Agreement

-As stated above, most fee agreements are on a contingency basis, meaning the attorney will only be paid if you win your disability claim and are awarded past-due benefits.
+As stated above, most fee agreements are contingent, meaning the attorney will only be paid if you win your disability claim and are awarded past-due benefits.

 How Much Is the Attorney’s Fee?

-If no back-dated benefits are awarded, your attorney will not receive a fee and should not ask you for one.
+If no past-due benefits are awarded, your attorney will not receive a fee and should not ask you for one.

-It should not cost you anything to hire a disability attorney.
+It should not cost you anything out of pocket to hire a disability attorney.
 The fee should be paid out of the disability award you will eventually receive after benefits are awarded.

 When do you have to pay the attorney’s fee?
-You do not usually need to pay the attorney’s fee directly out of your pocket.
-The SSA should withhold the entire lawyer’s fee (up to $6,000) from your first disability check (your calculated award of backpay), before Social Security sends it to you.
+You do not usually need to pay the attorney’s fee directly.
+The SSA should withhold the entire lawyer’s fee from your back pay before Social Security sends it to you.

 Disability Back Pay

-Once you are approved for disability benefits, the SSA will calculate the amount of back pay it owes you.
+Once approved for disability benefits, the SSA will calculate the back pay it owes you.

-For SSI, your benefits are calculated from the date you are approved for benefits back to the date you applied for SSI benefits.
+For SSI, your benefits are calculated from the date you applied for SSI benefits to the date you are approved for benefits.

 (For more information, see our detailed article on disability back pay.)

-During the course of your claim, your attorney usually has to request your updated medical records, vocational reports, and school and work records.
-In some instances, your attorney may order independent medical or psychological examinations, which can be quite expensive.
-The client must pay these costs separate and apart from the attorney’s fee.
+During your claim, your attorney must usually request your updated medical records, vocational reports, and school and work records.
+Sometimes, your attorney may order independent medical or psychological examinations, which can be expensive.
+The client must pay these costs separately and apart from the attorney’s fee.
 Other costs may include postage and charges for copying.

-In most of our cases, the costs average between $100 and $200 and are based on actual costs.
+In most cases, the costs average between $100 and $200 and are based on actual costs.

-Free Case Evaluation With a Board Certified Social Security Disability Attorney
+Free Case Evaluation With a Social Security Disability Attorney

-Nick A. Ortiz is a Board Certified Social Security Disability Attorney.
-Call him today at (850) 898-9904 for a free case evaluation.
+Nick A. Ortiz is a Social Security Disability Attorney.
+Call him today at (888) 321-8131 for a free case evaluation.